Web Quality Index

 Disclosure

 Some commercial consultancies that reference WQI scores share founders or investors with the project.
 Where that is the case, WQI’s measurement and ranking decisions remain governed independently: scoring rules, factor weights, and the published rankings are not adjustable by any commercial party, including affiliated ones.
-The methodology page documents every rule and is versioned so historical scores remain attributable to the rule set in force when they were computed.
+The knowledge base (KB in the header) documents every rule, and the WQI method version stamp at the bottom of every page lets historical scores remain attributable to the rule set in force when they were computed.

 We publish corrections promptly when they’re warranted.
 If you believe a score is wrong, write corrections@webqualityindex.com with the domain and the factor.
 Corrections are evaluated against the published rule, not against the requester’s identity or relationship to us.